MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 The staged approach recommended in this article includes cascading the work in a methodical way across your digital estate.
 At this Ready phase, revisit these elements of the plan to be sure everything is ready to go:

 - Data that is sensitive for your organization is well defined.
-Granted, you will likely adjust this as you search for data and analyze the results.
+Granted, you'll likely adjust this as you search for data and analyze the results.
 - You have a clear map of which data sets and apps to start with and a prioritized plan for increasing the scope of your work until it encompasses your entire digital estate.
 - Adjustments to the prescribed technical guidance that are appropriate for your organization and environment have been identified and documented.

 This list summarizes the high-level methodical process for doing this work:

 - Get to know the data classification capabilities—sensitive information types, trainable classifiers, sensitivity labels, and DLP policies.
 - Begin using these capabilities with data in Microsoft 365 services.
-This experience will help you refine your schema.
+This experience helps you refine your schema.
 - Introduce classification into Office apps.
 - Move on to protection of data on devices by experimenting with and then rolling out endpoint DLP.
 - Extend the capabilities you’ve refined within your Microsoft 365 estate to data in cloud apps by using Defender for Cloud Apps.